0mWindyBug/AudioGuard/README.md

 # AudioGuard
-For a detialed walkthrough check out the related [blogpost](https://0mWindyBug.github.io/AudioGuard)
+for a detialed walkthrough check out the related [blogpost](https://0mWindyBug.github.io/AudioGuard)